This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 Busting Myths About Loose Vaginas

 Many people talk about a woman having a vagina that’s either “tight” or “loose.”
-Urban legends blame a loose vagina on having too many partners, and some women worry whether they will be loose after childbirth.
-While labor tests the vagina and your pelvic floor muscles to their limit, many of the negative connotations about a “loose” vagina are based on the partner’s enjoyment.
+Urban legends blame a loose vagina on “being a slut” or having too many partners, and some women worry whether they will be loose after childbirth.
+While labor tests the vagina and your pelvic floor muscles to their limit, many of the negative connotations about a “loose” vagina are based on a partner’s sexual satisfaction.

 Side note: If you are currently struggling to orgasm during sex or masturbation, then you may want to learn about the Easy Orgasm Solution.
 It will teach you how to have multiple vaginal and full body orgasms during sex and masturbation.
 It works even if you currently struggle to orgasm during sex or when masturbating.
 You can find out more here.